evanferrao1209/Heroku-Account-Scheduler/Readme.md

 HEROKU_APP_NAME_2 : Your Heroku Account APP-NAME Of Second Account.
 ```
 5. Make Sure Actions Are Enabled In GitHub:
-- To Do This, Visit The "Actions" Tab Of Your Fork
+- To Do This, Visit The "Actions" Tab Of Your Fork.
+A Prompt Telling You That Scheduled Workflows Are Disabled For Forks Will Come Up.
+Click Enable Workflow.
 - In The Workflows Section Click on "Heroku-Account-Scheduler.yml" Button
 - Now Click On Run Workflow.
-A Prompt Telling You That Scheduled Workflows Are Disabled For Forks Will Come Up.
-Click Enable Workflow, Then Run Workflow
 - If Done Right, The Script Would Swap Account Based On The Date Of The Month.
 Making Sure Your App Always Runs.

 6. GitHub Token(Only If you get authentication errors):